 HMRC Self-employment Grant Step by Step Video

 TIP: The information below contains details on what you should do prior to making the claim.
-Although it was written a few days ago, we recommend that you read it first before clicking on the HMRC link above.
+It was written back in May when the scheme was first made available.
+We recommend that you read it first before clicking on the HMRC link above.

 To assist with completing the 3 steps, we have created a list of frequently asked questions.
 These are situated at the bottom of this blog.